 Ways to Reduce Scaffolding Accidents

 OSHA, which revised its standards regarding the construction of scaffolding in 1996, found that in a quarter of the cases where a scaffolding accident occurred, no scaffold training or safety training programs were in place.
-In more than three-quarters of these incidents, the scaffolding for which the worker was injured lacked appropriate guard railing.
+In more than three-quarters of these incidents, the scaffolding for which the worker was injured lacked appropriate guard railing or fall arrest systems.

 What to Do When Scaffolding Accidents Occur